sikoba/ECDSA.cr/README.md

     version: ~> 1.0
 ```

 This requires Crystal 0.36 or higher.
-An older version, which works with Crystal 0.35 and uses SHA256 for hashing, is available as branch "legacy-crystal-0.35"
+An older version, which works with Crystal 0.35, is available as branch "legacy-crystal-0.35"

 ## Improving Performance